HomeGuidesAPI ReferenceRelease notes

 On-Premises Configuration Flexibility

-For those utilizing an on-premises setup, a service account may not be a necessity – this depends on your specific infrastructure and configuration settings.
+For on-premises setups, a service account might not be necessary, depending on your specific infrastructure and configuration settings..

-To integrate a Google Cloud Storage (GCS) source with our platform, there are several prerequisites that should be addressed.
+To integrate a Google Cloud Storage (GCS) source with our platform, you must address several prerequisites.
 These steps are essential for setting up the correct permissions and ensuring secure communication between our platform and your Google Cloud resources.
-I'll explain the requirements and their purposes:

 GCP_PROJECT_ID="fill in"